 When you are riding a horse up a hill, especially a steep one or a long climb, you will need to do all you can to make it easier on the horse.
 Lean forward.
 With the balls of your feet, use your stirrups to balance in this new forward leaning position.
 For very steep hills you will need to put your weight well over the horse’s shoulders and your stirrups may shift far to the back.
 This is ok.
 Many horses will try to run or lunge when going up a hill.
 When a horse lunges up hill it is very easy for them to pop you right off the back of the saddle.
 You may need to hold onto the horn to keep from slipping off the back.
 Use your reins to pull a lunging horse in.
 Make your horse walk it.

 When riding a horse down hill use your stirrups.
 Lean back and move your stirrups forward and place your weight on the balls of your feet.
-For very steep hills you may be leaning very far back and have your stirrups pointing toward the horses shoulders.
+For very steep hills you may be leaning very far back and have your stirrups pointing toward the horse's shoulders.
 I have ridden down hills so steep the back of my head hit my horse’s rump!
-Give your horse enough rein so they can keep their balance and watch were they are putting their feet.
+Give your horse enough rein so they can keep their balance and watch where they are putting their feet.
 You may find yourself having to outstretch your hand very far forward.
-If your horse tries to rush it, use the rein to pull then in and make them walk safely down.
+If your horse tries to rush it, use the rein to pull them in and make them walk safely down.

 If you do much trail riding at all, you’re bound to come across a water crossing.
 Choose a safe place to cross.
 Hopefully the trail will naturally bring you to the best crossing spot.
 Most trail horses will cross water without hesitation or they’ll cross when all the other horses have gone over and they don’t want to get left behind.
 After all, horses have a very strong herd instinct.